-Our simulations were made using a specific representation of charged tethered groups and a XXX particular estimate of the volume accessible to these groups but the simulations do not hinge on these XXX choices.
+Our simulations were made using a specific representation of charged tethered groups and a particular estimate of the volume accessible to these groups but the simulations do not hinge on these choices.
 For instance, we could have represented larger parts of the DEKA sidechains by including neutral confined particles in the simulation, and increased the volume in which these groups are confined.
-Specifically, the relatively bulky sidechain of lysine could be modeled more realistically this way [12].
+Specifically, the relatively bulky sidechain of lysine could be modeled more realistically this way.

 The crucial parameter for a CSC mechanism as described here is the packing fraction of the ensemble of all atoms, mobile and structural, in the filter.
-The crowding of ions and protein atoms and the need for (approximate) electroneutrality allow the finite size of the ions to determine selectivity.
-NOTE: Wolfgang, I think the last sentence needs emphasis.
-The mechanism does not require a specific geometry in which atomic positions and dimensions NOTE: note transposition of the previous clauses are closely maintained.
+The crowding of ions and protein atoms allow the finite size of the ions to determine selectivity.
+The mechanism does not require a specific geometry in which atomic positions and dimensions are strictly maintained.